bclarkson-code/Tricycle/README.md

 print(multiply(tensor, 2)) # Tensor([2.
 4. 6.], name=+ 2)
 ```

+If you take away one thing from this readme, it should be to look
+into the code!
+The best way to learn something is by getting your
+hands dirty and playing around with a deep learning library that
+doesn't hide anything is a great place to start.

 ## Training a GPT on Shakespeare

 The following toy script will train a small GPT to generate convincing